News

 Increased buffer size for reading lines from the

-file to 256k. (#191)Changed checks for Bayesian and Non-gradient estimation methods to partial string matching so that more estimation methods are correctly matched. (#191)
+.extfile to 256k. (#191)Changed checks for Bayesian and Non-gradient estimation methods to partial string matching so that more estimation methods are correctly matched. (#191)

 Changed lower-diagonal lookup to a dynamic function instead of a lookup table.
 This effectively means there is no longer a limit on the number of

-'s that can be parsed from a model. (#189)Fixed bug where model files with a period in the name (i.e.
+ETA's that can be parsed from a model. (#189)Fixed bug where model files with a period in the name (i.e.

-) were being parsed incorrectly. (#192)
+1000.1.ctl) were being parsed incorrectly. (#192)

 2.3.0

-All user-facing changes for this release only effect the bbi nonmem summary
+All user-facing changes for this release only effect the bbi nonmem summary command and its output.
+There are also some changes to the CI

 configuration to facilitate rendering updated validation documents